-The Centre for Brexit Policy is a new think tank backed by cross-party politicians and veterans of the national Brexit debate.
-It has been formed to propose the critical policy changes enabled by Brexit that will boost national prosperity and well-being in years to come, as well as help ensure that Britain fully ‘takes back control’ when it leaves the European Union.
+The Centre for Brexit Policy is a think tank backed by cross-party politicians and veterans of the national Brexit debate.
+It was formed to propose the critical policy changes enabled by Brexit that will boost national prosperity and well-being in years to come, as well as help ensure that Britain fully ‘takes back control’ when it leaves the European Union.

-- Continue to make the intellectual, evidence-based case for a ‘real’ Brexit and provide the government with clear and constructive advice on how to deal with ongoing negotiation and implementation issues.
-A ‘real’ Brexit, means regaining full control over our laws, borders, seas, trade, and courts, regardless of the route taken to achieve these.
+- Continue to make the intellectual, evidence-based case for Brexit and provide the government with clear and constructive advice on how to deal with ongoing negotiation and implementation issues.
+Brexit, means regaining full control over our laws, borders, seas, trade, and courts, regardless of the route taken to achieve these.

-- Check any attempts to dilute a real Brexit, as well as serving as a catalyst and rallying point for positive news stories that, over time, will be able to persuade and demonstrate the many substantial advantages of Brexit
+- Check any attempts to dilute or diminish Brexit, as well as serving as a catalyst and rallying point for positive news stories that, over time, will be able to persuade and demonstrate the many substantial advantages of Brexit.